Alanna Smith

-Alanna Smith (born 10 September 1996) is an Australian professional basketball who for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Alanna Simone Smith (born 10 September 1996) is an Australian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
 She played college basketball for the Stanford Cardinal.

-Smith was a member of the Australian Women's basketball team (Opals) at the 2020 Tokyo Olympics.
-The Opals were eliminated after losing to the USA in the quarterfinals.
+Smith was a member of the Australian women's basketball team (Opals) at the 2020 Tokyo Olympics, where the Opals were eliminated after losing to the USA in the quarterfinals.
+At the 2024 Summer Olympics she earned a bronze medal with the Australian team.

 College career

 Smith played four seasons of college basketball at Stanford University in Stanford, California for the Cardinal.